acierto/merge-gradle-conf/README.md

 }
 ```

-As merge is finished, `gradle/dependencies.conf` is going to be overwritten with a merged content in the
+As merge is finished, `gradle/dependencies.conf` is going to be overwritten with a merged content in
-branch specified with `--currentBranch` parameter.
+provided working directory (by default this this a current folder).

 Committing and pushing of the final merge has to be performed by a user.